MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 If you're managing older virtual machines, use Virtual Machine Connection (VMConnect) or [configure a virtual network for the virtual machine](http://technet.microsoft.com/library/cc816585.aspx).

-## Create, test, and exit a PowerShell Direct session using PSSession cmdlets ##
+## Create and exit a PowerShell Direct session using PSSession cmdlets ##

 1. On the Hyper-V host, open Windows PowerShell as Administrator.
 2. Run the following command to get your credentials: